How to Export BigCommerce Orders to MongoDB

 Common Pitfalls

 - Rate limits - BigCommerce caps API requests per second per store.
 If you upsert 1,000 orders in a tight loop, you'll hit the ceiling.
-Add a small delay or use Spojit's per-node concurrency cap.
+Keep the upsert inside a sequential Loop so calls run one at a time, and batch larger updates into fewer documents where you can.

 - Order status changes - BigCommerce updates